-Beneath the arch lies the Museum of Westward Expansion , where exhibits cover Native American history, explorers Lewis and Clark, buffalo hunters, miners and the growth of transportation.
-(The museum is currently closed and scheduled to reopen in summer 2018.)
+Beneath the arch lies the Museum at the Gateway Arch , where six galleries of exhibits include Colonial St. Louis, Jefferson's Vision, New Frontiers, The Riverfront Era, Manifest Destiny and Building the Dream.
 Also on the memorial grounds is The Old Courthouse , which holds a prominent place in American legal history as the site of the Dred Scott slavery trial and Virginia Minor's suffrage trial.
 Exhibits, dioramas and old courtrooms re-create a bygone St. Louis era.

 Better known as the 1904 World's Fair, the Louisiana Purchase Exposition was held inside Forest Park, a AAA GEM attraction, and welcomed 20 million people during its 7-month run.
 Today visitors enjoy recreational activities and several attractions.
 One of them is the Jewel Box , an Art Deco-style conservatory with floral displays that are showered with sunlight thanks to the exterior glass walls.